Keeboy99/extdrm/README.md

   extdrm [command]

 Available Commands:
-  dump        Decrypt the contents of an extdrm encrypted filesystem help        Help about any command verify      Verify the integrity of a filesystem dump
+  dump        Decrypt the contents of an encrypted extdrm filesystem help        Help about any command presets     List built-in presets verify      Verify the integrity of a filesystem dump

 Flags: